-The woman became the latest
+The woman came to Texas to The woman became the latest

-Poe has ordered three probationers out of the state as terms of their probations.
+Poe has ordered three probationers out of the state as terms of lassive art dictionary to fi

-Publishers is betting that thouvolume art dictionary that covers skull rack," the editor said. everything from pre-Columbian.
-What about the art of gardening gardening to performance art.
+LONDON (AP) - Macmillan Cleveland suburb of Parma. volume art dictionary that covers skull rack," the editor said. everything from pre-Columbian gardening to performance art.

-The "Dictionary of Art," billed duled for 1994 publication, will be Turner, who has 40 editors and a art reference works: the U.S. the result of a 12-year project in- support staff of 30. volving thousands of advisers worldwide at a cost of millions of 32 volumes, "The Dictionary of and French Benezit. dollars, company officials say.
+The "Dictionary of Art," billed the result of a 12-year project in-support staff of 30. volving thousands of advisers dollars, company officials say.